-Basel has never ceased to amaze me since I first came here.
 This small, cheerful city at the bend of the Rhine offers a wealth of surprises.
 It is not just its intense history, the pleasure taken in the arts and culture, it is more than that: it is the spirit of the city, at once both peaceful and fascinating, which welcomes all its visitors with such openness and hospitality.
-Discover Basel – just as I am constantly discovering something new myself!
-I am going to introduce you to all the classics in my concierge tips, but to some of my personal favourites too.
-My online guide is only available here and will be continually updated – come and join me!
+Discover Basel as a local!
+We are going to introduce you to all the classics in our concierge tips, but also to some of our personal favourites too.
+This online guide is only available here and will be continually updated!

 In mid-January the world's top show-jumpers gather at the LONGINES CSI BASEL.
 This international competition in the St. Jakobshalle has some of the highest prizes of the indoor Grand-Prix events worldwide and an extraordinary atmosphere.
 Experience the fascination of show-jumping, the challenging course and the thrilling competitions which offer visitors a spectacle of the highest quality, year after year.

 For three days in February or March, from early Monday to early Thursday, the entire city of Basel is in state of exception.
 Most of what happens on "Die drey scheenschte Dääg" – the three most beautiful days - is outdoors.
 The "cliques" in their colourful costumes, with their drummers and the piccolo players march through town during the day in the "Cortège" procession.
 The atmosphere in the evening is charming and very special; that is when small groups of colourful musicians fill the narrow alleyways of the historic centre with their tunes and the "Bänkelsänger", poetic minstrels, sing their "Schnitzelbänke"- satirical verses about current events - in the restaurants and bars.
 The children's carnival on Tuesday afternoon is an absolute must for families!